 Congratulations to Social Science members who recently received their long service award.
 Peter Ashmore, Daniel Shrubsole, Philip Stooke, from Geography; Heather Stevens, SSNDS; Mitch Rothstein, DAN Program; Andrés Pérez, Political Science; and Jerry White, Dean's Office.

-Jim MacGee from the Department of Economics has been named this year's recipient of the Bank of Canada's Governor's Award.
+Jim MacGee from the Department of Economics has been named the 2013 recipient of the Bank of Canada's Governor's Award.
 The award recognizes outstanding academics in areas of research critical to the bank's mandate.
 Read more

 Western University Researchers will be working with farmers in southeast Africa to help with food security, nutrition, and income.
 Farmers will learn how to grow new diversified crops into protein-rich legumes and improve food security.
 Professor Isaac Luginaah's team has been granted funds from the Canadian International Development Agency for this five year project.
 (Read more)